eclipse-tractusx/demand-capacity-mgmt/docs/Coding Standards.md

  - **Code Structure:**
    - Organize code logically into packages, classes, and methods.
-   - Avoid large methods; break them into smaller, focused functions.
+   - Avoid large methods; break them into smaller, focused functions.(One function for the single method)

  - **Variable Naming:**
    - Use meaningful and descriptive variable names.